Multi-Agent Route Planning as a QUBO Problem: INTRODUCTION

-The key contributions of this article are: \begin{itemize} \item We provide a precise formal definition of the MaRP problem and establish its NP-hardness via a polynomial-time reduction from the Weighted Set Packing problem (WSP). \item We derive a QUBO formulation of MaRP with interpretable coefficients that explicitly encode unique coverage rewards and pairwise overlap penalties, and distinguish between soft ($\lambda_{\text{soft}}$) and hard ($\lambda_{\text{hard}}$) penalty regimes for exploring the coverage--overlap trade-off. \item We design a reproducible experimental pipeline based on real-world data, combining OpenStreetMap road networks and Valhalla-generated vehicle routes, and evaluate the model on large-scale instances from the Barcelona city center. \item We present a comparative empirical study of exact, heuristic, and hybrid quantum solvers, demonstrating that hybrid quantum annealing achieves objective values identical to Gurobi with runtime scaling with problem sizes. \end{itemize}
+The key contributions of this article are: \begin{itemize} \item We provide a formal definition of the MaRP problem and establish its NP-hardness via a polynomial-time reduction from the Weighted Set Packing problem (WSP). \item We derive a QUBO formulation of MaRP with interpretable coefficients that explicitly encode route-level coverage rewards and pairwise overlap penalties, and distinguish between soft ($\lambda_{\text{soft}}$) and hard ($\lambda_{\text{hard}}$) penalty regimes for exploring the coverage--overlap trade-off. \item We design a reproducible experimental pipeline using OpenStreetMap road networks and Valhalla-generated vehicle routes, and evaluate the model on large-scale instances from the Barcelona city center. \item We present a comparative empirical study of Gurobi, heuristic, and hybrid quantum solvers, showing that hybrid quantum annealing achieves objective values very close to the Gurobi baseline on matching configurations, with runtime scaling that remains practical for the tested problem sizes. \end{itemize}

 The remainder of the paper is organized as follows.
-Section~2 formally defines the MaRP problem and its inputs and outputs.
-Section~3 proves the NP-hardness of MaRP.
-Section~4 introduces the QUBO formulation and the role of the penalty parameters $\lambda_{\text{soft}}$ and $\lambda_{\text{hard}}$.
-Section~5 describes implementation details, evaluation metrics, and solver characteristics.
-Section~7 concludes the paper with a summary of the results and a discussion of practical applications.
+Section~\ref{sec:problem} formally defines the MaRP problem and its inputs and outputs.
+Section~\ref{sec:np} proves the NP-hardness of MaRP.
+Section~\ref{sec:qubo} introduces the QUBO formulation and the role of the penalty parameters $\lambda_{\text{soft}}$ and $\lambda_{\text{hard}}$.
+Section~\ref{sec:simulation} describes implementation details, evaluation metrics, and solver characteristics.
+The experimental results are provided in Section~\ref{sec:results}, and finally Section~\ref{sec:conclusion} discusses practical applications and concludes the paper.